y263lu/Data_Science_Portfolio/README.md

-# COVID19 Behaviour Analysis: KNN
+# KNN: COVID19 Behaviour Analysis

 Study a data set collected by the Institute of Global Health Innovation Imperial College London.
 Perform KNN to find the best model.